sequence-toolbox/SeQUeNCe/parallel/README.md

 To build additional executables used for testing, omit the `--target quantum_server_cpp` specification from the above command.

 ## Usage Examples
-Examples of how to set up and run parallel simulations are found in the examples directory.
+Examples of how to set up and run parallel simulations are found in the `example` directory.
+The `paper_figures_plot` directory contains the necessary scripts to reproduce our parallel experiments.